comp590-19s/comp590-19s.github.io/docs/home.md

 # Intro to System Programming

-As a pilot offering, the title of this course is admittedly vague.
-System software is an overloaded term that can include: operating systems, distributed systems, parallel systems, programming language compilers/runtimes/interpreters, device drivers, utility software, and more.
+System programming is an overloaded term that can include: operating systems, distributed systems, parallel systems, programming language compilers/runtimes/interpreters, device drivers, utility software, and more.
+Classically, these programs are written in "systems languages" like C (1972-) and C++ (1985-), while Rust (2010-) is a modern entrant with a head full of steam.

+This course focuses on introducing programming language fundamentals and aims to make concrete connections between computational theory and practical tools.
+The course is intentionally rooted in a Unix-like environment to impart practical software engineering knowledge, skills, and experience.

 In this course, you will:

+1. Implement the essences of practical, historically significant tools.
+Each has its own little language and is founded upon theoretical computing machines.
+    - `dc` (1969) a calculator whose simple, reverse-polish notation language commands a virtual stack machine.
+    - `bc` (1975), the successor to `dc`, is an infix-based context free language needing a  pushdown automata equivalent to parse.
+It will be implemented, as it was historically, as a frontend translator for `dc`.
+    - `grep` (1974) is a regular expression pattern matching tool still widely used today.
+Its implementation will construct and simulate a non-deterministic finite state machine.
+    - `scheme` (1975) is a functional programming language rooted in Lisp and lambda calculus that can simulate any Turing Machine.
+It will be implemented as a basic read-evaluate-print-loop (REPL) interpreter.

-1. Gain experience with compiled systems languages.
+2. Gain experience with compiled systems languages.
     - Learn enough C to appreciate its primary strengths and dangers.
         - Pointers and the perils of non-type safe languages
         - Heap memory management (`malloc`, `calloc`, `free`)